 In their but recently acquired balance;

-They glide within their radiance.
+They coast within a haze of radiance.

-And heavy with their chain-linked uselessness,
+Heavy and dull with chain-linked uselessness,

 The infields scribbled through with dirt bike tracks.

 And, just along the margin of the wood,

 The playground we have named for Narnia